kategable/nx/docs/blog/2022-10-12-lerna-reborn-whats-new-in-v6.md

 This will scan your workspace, find all your `package.json` scripts and then guide you through the **configuration of both, your cacheable operations as well as your task pipeline**.

-Here’s a quick walkthrough video:
+Here's a quick walkthrough video:

 {% youtube src="https://www.youtube.com/watch?v=jaH2BqWo-Pc" /%}